QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

   </table>
 </div>

-The Cirazan people are one of the seven major [[Cultures & Ethnicities|ethnic groups]] of [[Earth|the world]], occupying approximately 11% of the global population, primarily in [[Destrea]].
-It is also the most diverse ethnic and cultural group with the largest number of distinct subgroups in the world, the apparent result of being both a nomadic culture and the only ethnic group on the continent of [[Yulentia]] for much of early history.
+The Cirazan people are one of the seven major [ethnic groups](../Cultures%20&%20Ethnicities) of [the world](../../Map/Earth), occupying approximately 11% of the global population, primarily in [Destrea](../../Map/Destrea/Destrea).
+It is also the most diverse ethnic and cultural group with the largest number of distinct subgroups in the world, the apparent result of being both a nomadic culture and the only ethnic group on the continent of [Yulentia](../../Map/Yulentia) for much of early history.

-The first Cirazan people disappeared less than a century after the establishment of the [[Alessan Empire]], their original culture seeming to have been suppressed to the point of being wiped out by the Alessan people, with very few traces being left behind aside from Alessan records of their enslavement, imprisonment, and execution.
+The first Cirazan people disappeared less than a century after the establishment of the [Alessan Empire](Alessan%20Empire), their original culture seeming to have been suppressed to the point of being wiped out by the Alessan people, with very few traces being left behind aside from Alessan records of their enslavement, imprisonment, and execution.
 Even the original Cirazan language only exists in traces.

 More TBD